Dirac231/BCHamming/README.md

 `Hamming\`: Contains the implementation and documentation of the quantum Hamming code

-`REED_SOLOMON\`: Contains the implementation and documentation of the quantum Reed Solomon
+`Reed Solomon\`: Contains the implementation and documentation of the quantum Reed Solomon

 `Slides.pdf`: Slides in pdf format of the Hackaton Project